Having a parlor palm, majesty palm, or similar house-appropriate palm is a great way to liven up any home.

 These plants share common pests that generally tend to attack palms that are weakened or stressed in some way.

-The best way to protect against scale, thrips, mealy bugs and similar pests is to keep your parlor and majesty palms healthy and ensure they are grown in appropriate conditions.
+The best way to protect against scale, thrips, mealybugs, and similar pests is to keep your parlor and majesty palms healthy and ensure they are grown in appropriate conditions.

-Other issues such as rust leaf rot, and root rot can affect both palm species and are usually caused by poor watering and fertilizing practices or an environment that is too cold.
+Other issues, such as rust leaf rot and root rot, can affect both palm species and are usually caused by poor watering and fertilizing practices or an environment that is too cold.
+Taking care of houseplants is a popular and wonderful pastime for many homeowners.

 Related: Parlor Palm vs. Areca Palm, Kentia Palm vs. Parlor Palm, Parlor Palm vs. Cat Palm